 Declaring a favorite ramen restaurant might get you murdered these days.
 That’s why you should make yourself familiar with Tank Noodle, so you can quickly transition any discussion about hot bowls of noodle soups to pho.

-The stretch of Broadway in Uptown near the Argyle red line stop has been a stronghold of Vietnamese restaurants since the 1970's, and Tank Noodle is one of the family-run staple spots.
+The stretch of Broadway in Uptown near the Argyle red line stop has been a stronghold of Vietnamese restaurants since the 1970s, and Tank Noodle is one of the family-run staple spots.
 With the exception of a few bubble tea posters, the generic white walls and fluorescent lights make Tank Noodle look like a doctor’s office waiting room.
-But despite that horrible imagery, it’s actually a comfortable place to sit and eat an easy meal - partially because it’s always crowded, and partially because of the friendly staff.
+But despite that horrible imagery, it’s actually a comfortable place to sit and eat an easy meal - partially because it’s always crowded, and partially because of the friendly service.

 If you’re looking for an appetizer, we recommend spring rolls.
 The shrimp version wrapped with noodles, lettuce, mint, chives, and bean sprouts is light and tastes great.

 Pho is where it’s at.
 The classic Tank Noodle version is served with well done brisket, flank, tendon, tripe, and a meat ball.
 Don’t let the tripe scare you, and make sure to get the bean sprouts, jalapeños, and hot sauces on the table involved.

 Pretty standard banh mi with marinated beef, cucumbers, cilantro, jalapeño, carrots, radishes, and green onion.
 They’re really cheap and a great value if you’re on a budget.

 Congee is a rice porridge and we’re big fans.
 The pho bowls are big and easily shareable, so consider sharing a pho and a congee with someone else if it’s possible.
 We like the duck congee with garlic pork oil, onion, cilantro, and ginger fish sauce.